Mabl provides a wealth of information related to test results to help you triage and diagnose issues.

 The output page header displays and organizes the information about this specific test run.
 A maximum of 6 items are shown in the header, and any additional information can be found by clicking the "View all" button.

+Failed tests include the option to add a failure reason.
 The failed step itself will also give a brief description of the failure it encountered at that step.
 Use these descriptions to quickly identify the failure before diving deep into the underlying causes such as a regression, an environment that wasn't accessible, or a timing issue.
 These step failure descriptions include:

 - Assertion failed